-In our latest trip to South Africa, we had to do a Kruger National Park Safari.
-We knew that a Safari in South Africa is a must do animal and wildlife experience to any adventure lover!
-As we went first to Johannesburg, the easiest way was through a safari tour, and have them pick-up and drop us where we wanted in Jo’burg.
-We have chosen a 3-day Lodge/Tent Safari tour because it was very budget friendly and it had a good mix of activities:
+On our latest trip to South Africa, we had to do a Kruger National Park Safari.
+We knew that a Safari in South Africa is a must-do animal and wildlife experience for any adventure lover!
+As we went first to Johannesburg, the easiest way was through a safari tour and having them pick up and drop us where we wanted in Jo’burg.
+We have chosen a 3-day Safari tour because it was budget friendly and it had a good mix of activities:

 - Sunset Game drive and a Bush Braai

 - Bush Walk

 The pick and trip were pretty standard without any issues, although being very long… roughly 6/7 hours.
 When we arrived, we were received with a nice cold drink and given the keys to our room.
 We also noticed this little fellow… a velvet monkey just in front of the door.

 After half an hour, we went on the sunset drive in a private reserve and saw zebras and antelopes only after a few minutes.
 Though soon, we got lucky; in roughly an hour, we stopped in front of 5 lions resting in the bush.
 It was our first encounter with a big five.
 The lion is really a majestic and beautiful animal in the wild.

 They seemed very relaxed even with our presence; after all, they are the kings of the jungle.
 We took our photo opportunity, and while doing so, we noticed that suddenly the lions seemed on alert and turned their attention to our right.
 A huge elephant passed through the bush just 10 meters from us.

 This was clearly the best part of day 1; we were right in between the lions and the elephant.
 It was interesting to see the lions stressing over the presence of the Elephant.
 Apparently, the king has a rival… 🙂